Train for a career in Radiologic Technology

 Once you have completed the prerequisite courses, fill out Macomb’s application for entry into the program before Feb.
 1 of the year you want to attend.

-Students should be aware that the program requires clinical coursework, which is usually eight hours per day and can range from a minimum of 24 to a maximum of 40 hours a week.
+Please be aware that the program requires clinical coursework, which is usually eight hours per day and can range from a minimum of 24 to a maximum of 40 hours a week.
 Clinical rotations are not limited to one site.
 Vacation periods are scheduled intermittently during the year by the individual health care facility, which may not coincide with Macomb’s schedule of vacations.
-For specific details of each program and their respective admissions requirements, please visit the websites of the collaborating health care facility partners: Ascension St. John Hospital, Ascension Providence Hospital, Southfield Campus and DMC/Sinai Grace Hospital.
+For specific details of each program and their respective admissions requirements, please visit the websites of the collaborating health care partners: Henry Ford St. John Hospital, Henry Ford Providence Hospital, Southfield Campus and DMC/Sinai Grace Hospital.